music-encoding/guidelines/_guidelines-v4/04-cmn/03-cmnadditionalmeasurecontent/06-cmninstr/01-cmnbreath.md

 version: "v4"
 ---

 A breath mark indicates a point at which the performer of a wind instrument or singer may breathe.
 It is sometimes also used to indicate a short pause or break for instruments *not* requiring breath, which allows it to also serve as a guide to phrasing.
-In MEI, breath marks are encoded using the {% include link elem="breath" %} element, which is a member of {% include link model="model.controlEventLike" %}.
+In MEI, breath marks are encoded using the {% include link elem="breath" %} element, which is a member of {% include link model="controlEventLike" %}.
 It is a semantic error not to specify a starting point attribute.

 {% include mei example="cmn/cmn-sample154.xml" valid="" %}